 A living trust is a revocable trust that is set up during your life.
 Most of your assets are then titled in the name of the trust.
 You maintain complete control of the trust during your life and can add or remove assets.
 Upon your death, the assets in the trust are distributed by your named trustee (usually your spouse) to your named beneficiaries, without probate.

 A living trust maintains your family's financial privacy, provides an easier and more efficient administration of your estate, and can protect dependents with special needs.
 A living trust is easy to set up and maintain and can be changed or canceled at any time.

 A living trust is usually drafted to include the following additional benefits:

-- Delay of estate taxes until the surviving spouse dies.
+- A delay on estate taxes until the surviving spouse dies

-- Gives the first spouse to die control over who will eventually receive the assets in their trust.
+- Control over who will eventually receive the assets in their trust document

 - Prevention of court control of assets when someone is physically or mentally incapacitated

 It's hard to predict exactly what will happen with your property after you pass on, especially if you have concerns about in-fighting amongst your loved ones.
 Whether you should jointly own your property now or create a living trust depends on your circumstances.
 For informed legal advice, consider speaking with a local real estate attorney.